Elite Baseball

 Q: What is the commitment required for Elite baseball in the winter?

-A: The Elite off-season program will be training at Baseball Development Group (BDG), GRIT Athletics Toronto, NRS and various Turf Dome locations.
+A: The Elite off-season program will be predominantly at Baseball Development Group (BDG), and GRIT Athletics Toronto, as well as a few other facilities across the city.

 Q: Is there any break from baseball during the summer?
 What if we want to go on vacation, to the cottage or away to camp?